ivaquero/oxidizer/README.md

 oxidizer is designed to be extensible, you can personalize `plugin_load` in `config.json` to load the plugins by your need.

-You can check available builtin plugins by function `lsox`.

 Of course, you are allowed to write your own plugins, see [Writing A Plugin](https://github.com/ivaquero/oxidizer/blob/master/docs/plugins.md) for details.

 The plugins are hosted in [oxplugins](https://github.com/ivaquero/oxplugins) as well as [oxplugins-powershell](https://github.com/ivaquero/oxplugins-pwsh).